dfinity/interface-spec/spec/index.md

     -   `expiration` (`nat`): Expiration of the delegation, in nanoseconds since 1970-01-01, analogously to the `ingress_expiry` field above.

     -   `targets` (`array` of `CanisterId`, optional): If this field is set, the delegation only applies for requests sent to the canisters in the list.
+The list must contain no more than 1000 elements; otherwise, the request will not be accepted by the IC.

+    -   `senders` (`array` of `Principal`, optional): If this field is set, the delegation only applies for requests originating from the principals in the list.

 -   `signature` (`blob`): Signature on the 32-byte [representation-independent hash](#hash-of-map) of the map contained in the `delegation` field as described in [Signatures](#signatures), using the 27 bytes `\x1Aic-request-auth-delegation` as the domain separator.